kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 names never use quotes).

-If a browser cannot find or does not support the first font in a list, it will use the next one, and so on until it finda a supported and valid font.
+If a browser cannot find or does not support the first font in a list, it will use the next one, and so on until it finds a supported and valid font.
 This is why it's best practice to include a list of values for this property, starting with the font you want to be used most and ending with a generic font family as a fallback, e.g `font-family: "DejaVu Sans", sans-serif;`